hannocoetzer/AsciiRPG/README.md

 🎮 Game Overview

 This is a terminal-based ASCII adventure game written in modern C++ using the ncurses library.
-You control a hero and explore a procedurally constructed maps filled with enemies, weapons, and treasures — all rendered with ASCII characters.
+You control a hero and explore procedurally constructed maps filled with enemies, weapons, and treasures — all rendered with ASCII characters.

 ![Game Screenshot](images/game_screen.jpg)